tGstep/Cpp-Modern-Header-Only/README.md

-# Project Template - Premake5 + Ninja
+# Project Template - Premake5 + Ninja (Header Only Deps)

-A modern, cross-platform, and automated template for C++ projects.
+A modern, cross-platform, and automated template for C++ projects using only header-only dependencies.

-Now with custom dependency management for header-only libraries via `deps.json`.

 ---